 - Chlorhexidine (an antiseptic)

 - Miconazole (anti-fungal, anti-yeast)

-- Phytosphingosine (skin protective lipids)
+- Phytosphingosine (which contains skin-protecting lipids)

 - Pramoxine (a soothing topical anesthetic)